kraih/kefctl/README.md

     -H, --host <host>           Speaker host, defaults to 192.168.178.42 -i, --input <source>        Set input source to aux, bluetooth, optical, usb or wifi
-    -I, --inverse               Inverse L/R speakers, this option can only be used together with the --input option
-    -L, --lower <percentage>    Lower volume by X percent -m, --mute                  Mute speakers
+    -I, --inverse <mode>        Set inverse L/R speakers to on or off -L, --lower <percentage>    Lower volume by X percent -m, --mute                  Mute speakers
-    -o, --off                   Turn speakers off, the speakers can be turned back on by setting an input source with the --input option or --on to reuse old settings -O, --on                    Turn speakers on, reusing old settings -p, --port <port>           Speaker port, defaults to 50001 -r, --request <hex>         Send raw request in hex format and show response (very useful for testing speaker features)
+    -o, --off                   Turn speakers off, the speakers can be turned back on with the --on option or by setting an input source with the --input option
+    -O, --on                    Turn speakers on
+    -p, --port <port>           Speaker port, defaults to 50001 -r, --request <hex>         Send raw request in hex format and show response (very useful for testing speaker features)